 * Forrester, Understanding Shopping Cart Abandonment, May 2010

 Before you can target audiences using remarketing lists, you need to set up Universal Event Tracking (UET) so that Bing Ads can collect the data from your website.
-You just need to create one UET tag and then add it to your website once.
-This tag records what customers do on your website, then Bing Ads starts collecting that data and allows you to track conversions (like purchases or leads) or target audiences using remarketing lists.
+UET a powerful tool that records what customers do on your website.
+It tracks conversion goals and builds audiences for you, so you have everything you need for Remarketing in Paid Search.

 Once you’ve tagged your website, you can begin defining and creating remarketing lists based on a user’s activity.

 Note: Tagging your entire site (web and mobile) gives you more ways to define and create audiences.

 We offer a wide set of targeting options that help you connect with just the right audience at just the right moment with just the right message.
 In addition to targeting by time of day, geography, demographics and device, with remarketing you can target user activity.
 What that means is you can target someone if they visited your homepage, a category page, or even people who partially filled out a lead or abandoned a shopping cart.

 General visitors are visitors who visited any page on your site.
 This is typically the largest list you will be able to create because it includes any person who has expressed interest in your business by visiting your site.

 Product visitors are potential customers who visited specific pages on your site or browsed specific products.

 Shopping cart abandoners or lead form abandoners are visitors who placed products in their shopping cart or filled out a lead form but did not complete the purchase or did not submit the lead form.
 These visitors are one of the most valuable prospects for your business.

 Recent converters are visitors who have either completed a purchase or submitted a lead form.
 These visitors provide an opportunity to cross-sell or upsell additional products.